botpress/documentation-v12/docs/business-apps/hitl-next/dedicated-user-interface.md

 ---
 id: dedicated-user-interface
-sidebar_position: 1
+title: Dedicated User Interface
 ---

-# Dedicated User Interface

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::